LiMinggang/madedit-mod/README.txt

 New: Change foreground and backgroud colour for all the text controls in main frame
 Fix: wxAuiNotebook don't show selected tab automatically if it's beyond the view boundary
-Fix: With BOM for UTF8 in New Document settings was ignored #275 Update wxWidgets to 3.1.2
+Fix: With BOM for UTF8 in New Document settings was ignored #275
+Fix: Saving the default encoding setting when choosing one from the drop down list #275 Update wxWidgets to 3.1.2

 Mod v0.4.15